Update (June 2018)

-Update (June 2018): This is a post advertising a talk that took place in 2014.
+This is a post advertising a talk that took place in 2014.
+The content is no longer current, and it is retained here for archival purposes.
 If you have found yourself here looking for information on World Englishes or ELF, you may find the following links more helpful:

 Almost ten years ago, Barbara Seidlhofer (2005: 339) described English as a Lingua Franca (ELF) as: “part of the more general phenomenon of ‘English as an international language’ (EIL) or ‘World Englishes’”.
 This was an interesting claim, given some salient paradigmatic differences between the ELF and the World Englishes perspectives, and it has not always been easy to reconcile with scholarship in the ELF tradition.

 I was therefore very interested to learn that Professor Jennifer Jenkins will be addressing this confusion in the Fourth Annual CLERA Distinguished Lecture at Aston University (Thursday 13th November 2014).
 Here’s the abstract of her talk, titled: Diverse Englishes, intercultural communication, and ‘international’ universities: